cosmos/sdk-tutorials/academy/4-my-own-chain/game-winner.md

 Do not forget to export `alice` and `bob` again, as explained in an [earlier section](./create-message.md).

-You can confirm that there is no winner for a game when it is created:
+Confirm that there is no winner for a game when it is created:

 ```sh
 $ checkersd tx checkers create-game $alice $bob --from $alice
 $ checkersd query checkers show-stored-game 0
 ```

-Showing:
+This should show:

 ```
 ...